cloudinary/cloudinary_php/README.md

 Cloudinary is a cloud service that offers a solution to a web application's entire image management pipeline.

 Easily upload images to the cloud.
 Automatically perform smart image resizing, cropping and conversion without installing any complex software.
-Integrate Facebook or Twitter profile image extraction in a snap, in any dimension and style to match your website’s graphics requirements.
+Integrate Facebook or Twitter profile image extraction in a snap, in any dimension and style to match your website's graphics requirements.
 Images are seamlessly delivered through a fast CDN, and much much more.

 Cloudinary offers comprehensive APIs and administration capabilities and is easy to integrate with any web application, existing or new.